 For its pioneering, joined up and integrated approach to solving the problem of the viability of these high-nature farmed landscapes, the ADEPT Foundation has won awards at national (Romanian) and European level.

-In 2010, Fundatia ADEPT successfully applied for EU LIFE funding, for the STIPA project, whose aim was to improve the conservation status of the important grasslands in the Sighișoara-Târnava Mare area.
+2010-13, Fundatia ADEPT carried out an EU LIFE project, STIPA, whose aim was to improve the conservation status of the important grasslands in the Sighișoara-Târnava Mare area.
 The project was co-financed by Orange Foundation.

 There are over 5,000 ha of special dry grasslands in the area, which have a special protection status throughout the European Union.
 These grasslands can only be preserved by the farmers who manage them.